benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

     <domain purpose="mx">example-hosting.com</domain>

 The content of the `<domain>` element defines which email addresses this config is valid for.
-For example, a config with `<domain>example.com</domain>` is valid for email address `fred@example.com`.
+For example, a configuration with `<domain>example.com</domain>` is valid for email address `fred@example.com`.

-Multiple `<domain>` elements may be included, which means that the config is valid for all of these domains.
+Multiple `<domain>` elements may be included, which means that the configuration is valid for all of these domains.
 Their order has no meaning - you may sort them by number of users, importance to the provider, or alphabethically.

 `<domain purpose="mx">` specifies the domain name of the MX server of this provider.
-It is used during the config file lookup using MX server names, as specified in section {{<<MX}}.
-If the email address that is to be configured has an MX server that is within the domain given by `<domain purpose="mx">`, then this config is applicable for that email address.
+It is used during the configuration file lookup using MX server names, as specified in section {{<<MX}}.
+If the email address that is to be configured has an MX server that is within the domain given by `<domain purpose="mx">`, then this configuration is applicable for that email address.
 Adding the `purpose` attribute is RECOMMENDED.

 ### displayName and displayShortName